RAJAT-KHANDELWAL-PROFILE/github.io/README.md

 ✔️ Projects\
 ✔️ Contact me

-## License 📄
-This project is licensed under the MIT License - see the [LICENSE.md](./LICENSE) file for details.

 ## Tools Used 🛠️
 * [<b>GitHub</b>](https://github.com/) - To host my static website (HTML, CSS, JS).